navneetchauhan1988/AzureSentinel/Instructions/Lab 8 : Azure Sentinel Notebook.md

 ***%kql** means that you are going to pass a KQL query on a single line.
 Using a double %% sign, means that you are going to use multi lines like the example in the following step*<br><br>

 #### Kusto query
-Execute the following to get the ServiceMap addresses:
+Execute the following to get the Azure Administrative Activites:
 ```python
 %%kql
 AzureActivity